Faxinal dos Guedes: Geography

 It is located at a latitude 26º51'10 south and a longitude 52º15'37 west, being at an altitude of 3297,244 ft.
-The area of the municipality is 273 km², with approximately 21 km in elongated form in the north-south direction, while its approximate dimension in the East-West direction is 18 km.
+The area of the municipality is 273 km2, with approximately 21 km in elongated form in the north-south direction, while its approximate dimension in the East-West direction is 18 km.

 Climate

 The climate of the municipality of Faxinal dos Guedes is temperate.
-The annual average temperature is 16,4 º C, which in winter can reach temperatures below 0 º C causing snow to occur and in summer can reach temperatures up to 30 º C;
+The annual average temperature is 16,4 °C, which in winter can reach temperatures below 0 °C causing snow to occur and in summer can reach temperatures up to 30 °C;

 The wind in the municipality is constant due to its altitude, with the main directions being Northeast and South.